UploadKit

 import { Hono } from 'hono';

-import { createHonoHandler } from '@uploadkitdev/next/adapters/hono';
+import { createHonoHandler } from '@uploadkitdev/next/hono';

 import { ourFileRouter } from './file-router';